Hamna12/Final-Year-Project/dashboard-visualization.md

-## It is essential to define Key Performance Indicator (KPIs) that we want to visualize on dashboard.
+## It is essential to first define Key Performance Indicator (KPIs) that we want to visualize on dashboard.

 ### Here are some KPIs to consider: